Divya5504/Divya5504/README.md

 - 🔭 I’m currently working on ...
 Boomi
 - 🌱 I’m learning and Exploring new ideas
 - 👯 I’m looking to collaborate on ... new ventures so that i get recognised and get a bestoutcome in my carrer:)
-- 🤔 I’m looking for help with ...REACT,MERN
+- 🤔 I’m looking for help with ...BOOMI CICD,BOOMI DOCKER,BOOMI KUBERNATES,BOOMI JENKINS
 - 💬 Ask me about ...BOOMI
 - 📫 How to reach me: divyatulasi20@gmail.com
 - 😄 Pronouns: ...She/Her